-Also in the second game, any time you hide in a wardrobe.
+Also in the second game, any time you have Jennifer hide in a wardrobe.
 Usually it works.
 Usually.
 Scissorman stalks up to the wardrobe.
 SHING!
 SHING!
 SHING!
 You hold your breath.
 You, the player, hold your breath for fear he'll hear you.
 He turns towards the exit.
 You slowly exhale.
-He immediately spins around and runs you through, making you scream like a four-year-old ballerina in a Stephen King movie.
+He immediately spins around and runs Jennifer through, making you scream like a four-year-old ballerina in a Stephen King movie.

 According to an interview with the original creator (posted on the Remothered fanpage on 1/4/2010), the Scissormen were originally from some sort of Hell "that cannot be perceived by the limited human cognitive system".
 The Scissormen are officially Eldritch Abominations.